Modal content here…

 Q: Are there free options or alternatives to these paid platforms?

-A: All the major platforms offer some form of free tier or trial to get started:
+A: All the major platforms offer some form of free tier or way to get started:

 For completely free alternatives, open-source options exist such as SecGen, the framework that powers Hacktivity.
 However, these typically require the overhead of technical setup, infrastructure, and maintenance compared to hosted platforms.